simonesilvestroni/m2m-website/README.md

 - [ ] Polish the SASS theme, remove specificity.
 - [ ] Improve DRY.
 - [ ] Eradicate Mailchimp, switch to Freelist or something else.
-- [x] Quit with the crazy git commits.